heapwolf/Porter/README.md

 # Deeds.js

-## What?
 Deeds is a very simple client side Data Access Layer.
 An abstraction meant to reduce the boiler plate code associated with making ajax calls.

+### How Does it work?
 Here is a very trivial example.
 An application defines several calls to the Middle-end which are grouped by the HTTP verb that they will use.

       var deed = new deeds({

-        get: { // optional
+        get: {
           users: '/api/users/:partialname',
-          apps: '/api/apps/:partialname'
+          apps: '/api/apps/'
         },

-        post: { // optional
+        post: {
           users: '/api/users'
         }

       });

-### Usage.
+The deeds constructor takes a single object literal that contains paths grouped by the HTTP verb that they will use.
+The paths can have tokens in them that get supplanted when called.
 Here is our above definition put to use...

       deed.get.users(